tedht/Project-SM/README.en.md

 ```bash
 make
 ```

-Note that the game.exe will be created in the build directory.
+A game.exe file will be created in the build directory.
 **You must place the game.exe in the root directory of the project, other wise the assets won't load.**

+### Using the provided game.exe file
+If you are only interested in running the application, a game.zip file containing a working version of game.exe is provided.
+Simply extract the file to the root directory, then click on game.exe to run the application.

 ## Authors